LittleBit: Ultra Low-Bit Quantization via Latent Factorization: Introduction

-Our approach stems from two observations.
-First, LLM weight matrices often exhibit significant low-rank structure~\citep{galore2024, dobi2025}.
-This suggests that factorization methods like Singular Value Decomposition (SVD)~\citep{svd1970} could offer a more stable compression pathway than pruning~\citep{deepcompression2016}, especially under extreme compression regimes.
-For instance, at compression ratios exceeding 50\%, SVD-based approaches~\citep{svdllmv2_2025} consistently outperform pruning methods like Wanda~\citep{wanda2023} (see \cref{appendix:pruning_vs_svd} for details).
+We derive our approach from two observations.
+First, LLM weight matrices often exhibit pronounced low-rank structure~\citep{galore2024, dobi2025}.
+This observation suggests that factorization methods such as Singular Value Decomposition (SVD)~\citep{svd1970} may offer a more stable compression pathway than pruning~\citep{deepcompression2016}, particularly under extreme compression regimes.
+For instance, at compression ratios exceeding 50\%, SVD-based approaches~\citep{svdllmv2_2025} consistently outperform pruning methods such as Wanda~\citep{wanda2023} (see \cref{appendix:pruning_vs_svd} for details).
 Second, binarization inherently causes information loss~\citep{survey2024}.
-Recent high-performing 1-bit methods~\citep{onebit2024,binarymos2024,arbllm2025} demonstrate that sophisticated scaling over multiple dimensions (\eg row and column), is crucial for mitigating this loss and stabilizing performance~\citep{arbllm2025}.
+Recent high-performing 1-bit methods~\citep{onebit2024,binarymos2024,arbllm2025} demonstrate that comprehensive scaling over multiple dimensions (\eg row and column) is crucial for mitigating this loss and stabilizing performance~\citep{arbllm2025}.

-Based on these insights, we introduce {\bf LittleBit}, a novel method for extreme sub-1-bit quantization (e.g., 0.1 BPW).
-LittleBit first represents weights via low-rank factorization ($\mathbf{W} \approx \mathbf{U}\mathbf{V}^\top$) and then binarizes these factors.
-To counteract errors from binarization, LittleBit leverages Dual-SVID.
-This multi-scale compensation mechanism applies learnable scales across rows, columns, and an \textit{additional latent} dimension.
-This entire mechanism is then complemented by Residual Compensation.
+Building on these insights, we introduce \textbf{\name}, a novel method for extreme sub-1-bit quantization (\eg 0.1 BPW).
+In \name, we first represent weights via low-rank factorization ($\mathbf{W} \approx \mathbf{U}\mathbf{V}^\top$) and subsequently binarize these factors.
+To counteract errors from binarization, we leverage a multi-scale compensation mechanism that applies learnable scales across rows, columns, and an \textit{additional latent} dimension.
+We complement this architecture with Residual Compensation.

-Extensive experiments show LittleBit's superiority over STBLLM~\citep{stbllm2024}, the leading sub-1-bit technique, on LLMs from 1.3B to 32B parameters.
-Notably, LittleBit achieves competitive performance on Llama2-13B at an unprecedented 0.1 BPW (\cref{fig:main_result}), surpassing STBLLM at 0.55 BPW.
-Furthermore, the 32B LittleBit model at just 0.3 BPW maintains strong performance, significantly outperforming STBLLM and setting a new state-of-the-art for sub-1-bit quantization.
+Extensive experiments demonstrate the superiority of \name over STBLLM~\citep{stbllm2024}, the leading sub-1-bit technique, on LLMs ranging from 1.3B to 32B parameters.
+Notably, \name achieves competitive performance on Llama2-13B at 0.1 BPW (\cref{fig:main_result}), surpassing STBLLM at 0.55 BPW.
+Furthermore, the 32B \name model at just 0.3 BPW maintains strong performance, substantially outperforming STBLLM and establishing a new state-of-the-art for sub-1-bit quantization.